printfsam/express_barebones/README.md

-# eth_barebones
+# express_barebones
-Skelton web3 contract
+Skelton Express Project

 Make sure you have node, git installed
 1. Make a Repo on github